VIA Technologies: History

 In August 2008, the company announced that it was leaving the third-party support chipset business for Intel and AMD CPUs to concentrate on its own x86 processors and integrated motherboards.
 It cited the fact that the third-party chipset market had effectively disappeared and that VIA would require the capability to provide its own platform.

-On 29 August 2008, VIA announced that they would release official 2D accelerated Linux drivers for their chipsets, and would also release 3D accelerated drivers.
+On 29 August 2008, VIA announced that it would release official 2D accelerated Linux drivers for its chipsets, and would also release 3D accelerated drivers.

 In 2013, VIA entered into an agreement with the Shanghai Municipal Government to create a fabless semiconductor company called Zhaoxin.
-The joint venture is producing x86 compatible CPUs for the Chinese market.
+The joint venture is producing x86-compatible CPUs for the Chinese market.

 In November 2021, Intel recruited some of the employees of the Centaur Technology division from VIA, a deal worth $125 million, and effectively acquiring the talent and know-how of the x86 division.
-VIA retained the x86 licence and associated patents, and its Zhaoxin CPU joint-venture continues.
+VIA retained the x86 licence and associated patents, and its Zhaoxin CPU joint venture continues.